numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 Abstract
 ******************************************************************************

-NumPy's dtype architecture is monolithic, built around a single class that handles each dtype as an instance.
-There's no principled way to expand it to new dtypes, and the code is difficult to read and maintain.
+NumPy's dtype architecture is monolithic -- each dtype is an instance of  a single class.
+There's no principled way to expand it for new dtypes, and the code is difficult to read and maintain.

 As NEP 41 explains, we are proposing a new architecture that is modular and open to user additions. dtypes will derive from a new ``DType`` class serving